Nottinghamshire County Council is the 10th largest local authority in the UK employing 20,000 people, including those employed in schools.

 The Council has operational buildings and depots across the County.
 Our headquarters are in the south of the county at County Hall in West Bridgford, close to Trent Bridge.

 The Council has 67 County Councillors, who are elected by the people of Nottinghamshire every four years.
-Following the results of the 2009 local elections, the majority group is the Conservative’s.
+Following the results of the 2013 local elections, the majority group is the Labour Group.

 The Leader of the Council works with the Committee chairs to set the policy direction for the Council.
-The Leader of the County Council is Councillor Kay Cutts.
+The Leader of the County Council is Councillor Alan Rhodes.

 The Chief Executive of Nottinghamshire County Council is Mick Burrows.
 Mick is the Head of Paid Service and is responsible for making sure the Council’s Officers deliver the public services required.